jeff-goldstein/M42Installer/README.md

  - Execute as "sh installer.sh"
  - follow all the prompts.

- Any specific insructions are busied in teh script and are typically exposed as part of the Bash script.
+ Any specific instructions are buried in the script and are typically exposed as part of the Bash script.
- There is very little ( if any) field validation so be precise in your answers.
+ There is very little (if any) field validation so be precise in your answers.

  **Secure_HTTP_nginx** can apply to any of the V4 builds and can be applied after the instal is complete.
 It is just a fast way to make all the changes needed to secure nginx.